ataunque/hospital_waitlist_dashboard/README.md

 [Fullscreen View](https://raw.githubusercontent.com/ataunque/hospital_waitlist_dashboard/main/wait_list_dashboard.jpg)
 ## Project Description

-The project is a data visualization initiative aimed at providing valuable insights into the waiting list data collected by the National Treatment Purchase Fund (NTPF) in Ireland.
-This project utilizes publicly available data on Inpatient, Day Case and Outpatient waiting lists to shed light on the state of healthcare accessibility in the country.
+Using publicly available data on Inpatient, Day Case and Outpatient hospital waiting lists to shed light on the state of healthcare accessibility in Ireland based on data collected by the [National Treatment Purchase Fund (NTPF)](https://www.ntpf.ie/home/nwld.htm) in accordance with the Department of Health.

 ### Business Case